-To work with mail management settings, select the huntgroup number you want to work with from the list in the Huntgroup Configuration General window, then click the Mail Management tab to open the Mail Management window.
+To work with mail management settings, select the huntgroup number you want to work with from the list in Huntgroup Configuration, General tab, then click the Mail Management tab.

 Figure 4.
-Mail Management window, Huntgroup Configuration
+Mail Management tab, Huntgroup Configuration

 Note: You can use Apply to to apply mailbox settings to one, some, or all huntgroups.
-See "Apply to Button" on page 14-2 for more information on using Apply to.
+See "Apply to Button" on page 15-2 for more information on using Apply to.